 THE GOOD:

-- The scoreboard is the largest in baseball, allowing it to tell the game story as well as any.
+• The scoreboard is one of the largest in baseball, allowing it to tell the game story as well as any.
 It truly is humungous.
-I have no idea where the scoreboard size race ends, but I struggle to see why anything larger would be better (except maybe to replace the patchwork of boards in CitiField and Busch Stadium).
+For parks that allow the city into the stadium, I struggle to see why anything larger would be better.
+Only in enclosed or suburban stadiums could a larger scoreboard possibly make any sense.

 THE BAD:

-- This may be just dumb luck, but I’ve had a faulty seat 3 of my last 4 visits.
+• This may be just dumb luck, but I’ve had a faulty seat on more than one visit here.
 One leaned forward too much, one had a broken cupholder, and one wobbled badly.
 I almost never have issue with seats.
-Have these been in use too long?
+Does the organization try to stretch the useful life of their seats for too long?

 There’s a lot of good, but that one serious flaw is a doozy.